sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-systemmaintenanceservicecachelistcachecacheid.md

 # CacheID

-`CacheID` specifies a unique cache ID for the Microsoft® ReadyBoost™ device.
+`CacheID` specifies a unique cache ID for the Microsoft ReadyBoost™ device.

 ## Values